 Healthcare for Pregnancy after Tubal Reversal

 We appreciate the opportunity to provide you with healthcare.
-We’ve provided this booklet so that we may better serve you.
+We’ve provided this pregnancy information on our website so that we may better serve you.
 It contains answers to the questions that most patient ask.
 This only addresses the most common questions.
-If you have any other question please ask.
+We also have a frequently asked questions about tubal reversal page.
+If you have any other question, please ask.

 Generally, Dr. Rosenfeld recommends waiting 3 weeks before inserting anything into the vagina.
 And 2 menstrual cycles are recommended before trying to conceive after tubal reversal surgery.